Charles suffered from severe acne for 10 years. He tried almost every acne product on the market before finally going on Accutane in 2011.

 In children with high-risk neuroblastoma, treatment with 13-cis-retinoic acid reduces the risk of cancer coming back after high-dose chemotherapy and stem cell transplant.

 How Accutane Began to Be Used in Acne Treatment

 Medical professionals discovered as far back as the 1930s that high dosages of vitamin A could cause the sebaceous glands in the skin to produce less sebum.
-Sebum is an oily substance which though good for the skin can cause acne under certain conditions.
+Sebum is an oily substance that, though good for the skin, can cause acne under certain conditions.

 Accutane (isotretinoin) was initially investigated as a treatment for skin cancer at Roche Laboratories in Switzerland by Werner Bollag in the 1960s but was found to be ineffective for cancer treatment.
 Being a derivative of vitamin A, isotretinoin was also found to help drastically reduce sebum production.
 Though it looked promising as a potential cure for acne, Roche Laboratories also discovered that the drug could cause birth defects and so abandoned it.